 Almost all appliances have a thermostat of some type to ensure that they stay within safe temperature ranges for their intended purpose.

 Thermostats play a more important role in appliances than people may realize.
 Many of the appliances we use every day wouldn’t be able to function without having a thermostat in them to help regulate the process.
+Rachel Lee, VP of Sales, Whynter LLC.
+Steven Zhang is a passionate angler and outdoorsman at Luremefish.

 Any Appliance That Heats or Freezes